worikgh/wGP/README.md

     Example: num_generations 20000

-### initial_population ###

-    The number of random individuals to initialise the population with.

-    Example: initial_population 2000

 ### max_population ###

-    The maximum size the population will grow to.
+    The maximum size of the population

     Example: max_population 10000